 The legal concept that you need to be aware of here is known as doli incapax - a Latin term that means "incapable of crime".
 In common law it is presumed that a child under the age of 14 years does not know the difference between right and wrong and does not have the capacity to be liable for his or her behaviour.
-Whether or not a child is doli incapax will vary according to the nature of the allegation and the child - their experience, school and home life, their age and their behaviour at the time of the alleged offence will affect this.
+Whether or not a child not developmentally aware of the wrongfulness of criminal acts.

+is doli incapax will vary according to the nature of the allegation and the child - their experience, school and home life, their age and their behaviour at the time of the alleged offence will affect this.